charliecalvert/CloudNotes/Assignments/Browser/LearnLocalStorage.md

 ## View Data {#summary}

-In a display component such as **ShowAddress**, when iterating over data in order to display it to the user, we might call **getByIndex**.
-For instance, if you are tracking the record we want to display to the user by maintaining an index, we might write code like this:
+Review the instructions in the [Get Started][#getStarted] section on displaying data to the user.
+In a display component such as **ShowAddress**, we call **getByIndex** to retrieve a single record.
+For instance, assuming you are tracking the record we want to display to the user by maintaining an index, we might write code like this:

 ```JavaScript
 import { getByIndex, getCount } from './elf-local-storage';